YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 **All these cause potential programming bugs for analyser**.

-## Two Dimension Selection with 3D array
+## Two Dimension Selection with a 3D array

 Then we can have a look how to select 2 Dimensions togather from 3D array.
 In other word, what code like `apply(d3, c(1,2) function(x) print(x))` would retrun?
 When we use `apply()` function, it will create a index list based on our parameter setting.
 When we set the second parameter as `c(1)`, it will return: `d3[1,,]`, `d3[2,,]` .
 So if we set the parameter as `c(1,2)`.
 It will return: